I-2-1-45.Parties to the Hearing

 B. Informing Individuals Who Are Parties to the Hearing

-When the hearing office (HO) staff has identified the parties, the ALJ must inform each party of his or her rights, unless the individual waives, in writing, his or her right to be a party to the hearing.
+When the hearing office (HO) staff has identified the parties, the ALJ must inform each party of their rights, unless the individual waives, in writing, their right to be a party to the hearing.

 NOTE: